-BEST MEMBER COMMUNICATION

-To be presented for the best single communication by an AAPL member of a local association during the previous calendar year.
+BEST MEMBER COMMUNICATION To be presented for the best single communication by an AAPL member during the previous calendar year.
 The communication may be written or oral, but if oral, a written transcript must be submitted.
-The communication may be to the membership of a local association membership, to AAPL, or to the industry but must pertain to AAPL.
+The communication may be to the local association membership, to AAPL or the industry but must pertain to AAPL.

-BEST AAPL DIRECTOR'S COMMUNICATION

-To be presented for the best single communication by an AAPL Director during the previous calendar year.
+BEST AAPL DIRECTOR'S COMMUNICATION To be presented for the best single communication by an AAPL Director during the previous calendar year.
 The communication may be written or oral, but if oral, a written transcript must be submitted.
-The communication may be to the membership of a local association, to AAPL, to the industry, or the community, but must pertain to AAPL.
+The communication may be to the local association membership, to AAPL, to the industry or the community, but must pertain to AAPL.

-BEST PUBLISHED ARTICLE IN AN AAPL PUBLICATION

-To be presented for the best single article by an AAPL member during the previous calendar year published in the AAPL's Landman Magazine.
-No formal entry is required as this will be judged using previous AAPL publications.
+BEST PUBLISHED ARTICLE IN AN AAPL PUBLICATION To be presented for the best single article by an AAPL member during the previous calendar year published in the AAPL's Landman Magazine.
+(No formal entry is required as this will be judged using previous AAPL publications).

-SPECIAL AWARDS - Multiple awards in this category may be awarded based on merit

-To be presented to the member(s) or group(s) who/which has made an extraordinary contribution to AAPL, the land profession, the industry, or the community.
+SPECIAL AWARDS Multiple awards in this category may be awarded based on merit to be presented to the member(s) or group(s) who/which has made an extraordinary contribution to AAPL, the land profession, the industry, or the community.
 May include but is not limited to:

-- Education may be presented to a member who has achieved a level of unusual distinction in AAPL's continuing education program as demonstrated by his/her contribution of time and service to the betterment of land professionals. - AAPL Committee Member Award may be presented to an AAPL Committee member who has greatly exceeded expectations. - Community Service may be presented to a member who has contributed greatly toward civic improvement in his/her local community. - Other may be presented to a member who has achieved unusual distinction or contributed significantly to the betterment of land professionals in any other way deemed worthy of recognition.
+Education - may be presented to a member who has achieved a level of unusual distinction in AAPL's continuing education program as demonstrated by his/her contribution of time and service to the betterment of land professionals.
+AAPL Committee Member Award - may be presented to an AAPL Committee member who has greatly exceeded expectations.

+• Community Service - may be presented to a member who has contributed greatly toward civic improvement in his/her local community.

+• Other - may be presented to a member who has achieved unusual distinction or contributed significantly to the betterment of land professionals in any other way deemed worthy of recognition.